 That doesn’t mean you can’t get by with an electric water heater, but it does mean you could need a larger unit if you have extremely high usage during certain parts of the day.

-Determining the size and type of water heater you need, as well as its FHR can be challenging for some.
+Determining the size and type of water heater you need, as well as its First Hour Rate can be challenging, which is why you need the help of an experienced professional.

 We cover Blaine, Bloomington, Brooklyn Park, Eagan, Edina, Hastings, Maplewood, Minneapolis, Minnetonka, Roseville, North Saint Paul, Saint Paul, Saint Paul Park, South Saint Paul, Stillwater, West Lakeland, West Saint Paul, White Bear Lake, Woodbury, and many more locations.